Program Components

 All students will take two summer courses that will count toward general education and elective requirements within their UCF degree programs. *Please note that students cannot select their summer classes; courses are chosen by the advising team based on the students’ test scores, dual enrollment, transfer credits, and intended major.

 Access students will be pre-registered for their two Summer B classes prior to arriving to orientation.
 Students will receive their class schedule at Orientation.
 All students will be enrolled in SLS 1501 (Strategies for Success in College) and one general education course.
-Examples of General Education courses that may be offered include:
+Examples of General Education courses include:

 • POS 2041 – American National Government